 Many thanks to Central Washington University for allowing the use of their labs, classrooms, and tools.
 This includes the machine shop, welding lab, lab room 127 where the device is kept, and the various tool kits, carts, and components that have been provided.

 References

+Ali, Sadegh M., et al. Marks’ Standard Handbook for Mechanical Engineers.
+12th ed.
+McGraw Hill

+Education, 2018

+Mott, Robert L., et al. Machine Elements in Mechanical Design.
+6th ed., Pearson, 2018

 APPENDIX A - Analysis